Centre exempts national cyber security agency CERT-In from RTI Act purview

 This is the first time in seven years that an agency has been exempted from provisions of the RTI Act, reported The Hindu.
 In 2016, the Strategic Forces Command under the Ministry of Defence was exempted from RTI’s purview by bringing it under the Act’s second schedule.

-The schedule lists exempt agencies.
+The schedule lists exempted agencies.

 Section 24 of the law says that nothing contained in this Act shall apply to the intelligence and security organisations specified in the second schedule, being organisations established by the Central government or any information furnished by such organisations.